 Accept.
 Change text on Page 2531, Line 35 as follows:

-As a result of the LDPC tone mapping operation above, each two consecutively generated complex constellation numbers d'k,i, n,l,u and d'k + 1,i,n,l,u will be transmitted on two data tones that are separated by at least DTM – 1 from other data tones.
+As a result of the LDPC tone mapping operation above, each two consecutively generated complex constellation numbers d'k,i, n,l,u and d'k + 1,i,n,l,u will be transmitted on two data tones that are separated by at least DTM – 1 other data tones.